adrinux/HuMC/README.md

 - Uses PostCSS for CSS processing.

 ## How to use
-Eventually this project should be a Yeoman/Slush generator, in the meantime:
+Eventually this should manage multiple sites, in the meantime clone and edit per site:

 ```
 git clone https://github.com/adrinux/web-starter-hugo.git YOUR_NEW_SITE_NAME